blake-newman/vuex/docs/en/modules.md

 To dispatch actions or commit mutations in the global namespace, pass `{ root: true }` as the 3rd argument to `dispatch` and `commit`.

+Sometimes child namespaced modules may want to be accessed in getters or to dispatch an action, most commonly with dynamically added modules.
+The namespace is provided in the action context and getter arguments.

 ``` js
 modules: {
   foo: {